hyperlearningai/ontopop/README.md

 ### <a name="sponsors"></a>1.2.
 Project Sponsors

-[National Highways](https://nationalhighways.co.uk/) (formerly Highways England) are the current primary sponsor of the OntoPop project.
+The OntoPop project is sponsored by [National Highways](https://nationalhighways.co.uk/) and [HyperLearning AI](https://hyperlearning.ai/).
 OntoPop is deployed at National Highways where it is being used to visualise and manage their ontology-based conceptual data model.
 Users, IT systems and suppliers alike at National Highways all use OntoPop to better understand what data exists across National Highways' entire data management landscape, where it is, who owns it, how to access it and how it can be linked together, thereby significantly improving data visibility, accessibility and governance.
 <br/>

 ### <a name="frameworks"></a>1.3.
 Open Frameworks